-Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision – many of which do not have obvious symptoms.
-Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.
+Optometric Physicians specialize in understanding how the human eye works, as well as diagnosing and treating diseases and conditions that affect your vision.
+Eye doctors know how age and other risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.

-Our optometrist takes the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
+I take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Meet our doctor:

 After over forty years as an Optometric Physician, I am still excited about my profession.
 I enjoy what I do and take special pleasure in meeting patients' specific vision needs and monitoring their eye health.

 How does a seasoned practitioner maintain his level of enthusiasm and energy?
 I've never been one to rest on what I know.
 I always challenge myself to learn more.
 I was on the Oregon Board of Optometry for an unusually long term of almost eleven years.
 Charged with enforcing the laws and regulations of Oregon Optometry Law, I had to be ahead of the pack in standards of practice.

 I served on the National Board of Examiners in Optometry, traveling to the colleges and universities of Optometry located in every region of the United States to administer National Board examinations.
 Seeing the variation in education and clinical techniques demonstrated by the new graduates keeps me informed and allows me to modify my techniques on a continuing basis.